cinghie/wordpress-starter-pack/wp-content/plugins/ml-slider/readme.txt

 The format is based on [Keep a Changelog recomendations](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.27.6] - 27 Jun, 2022 =

+* CHANGED: Improved the promo banner, #141, #168, #166;
+* FIXED: Error "Cannot read properties of undefined" and "t.value is undefined" in the Export area, #142, #163;
+* FIXED: Thumbnails are not showing in the slideshow list, #98;
+* FIXED: Stop showing generic JS errors using toast messages, #162;
+* FIXED: Error PHP Warning: Illegal string offset 'dismiss_time' in on line 204, #174;
+* FIXED: Stop showing promo banners if Pro is installed, #170;

 = [3.27.5] - 12 May, 2022 =